Corporate Class Fund

 Corporate Class also allows you to draw tax-efficient cash flow from your investments through T-Class funds.
 Corporate Class is an ideal choice for all non-registered investments.

 According to the Income Tax Act, an investor may switch between classes of capital stock of the same corporation without tax consequences.
-This principle is the basis for CI Corporate Class and it can result in significant tax benefits for investors.
+This principle is the basis for Corporate Class and it can result in significant tax benefits for investors.

 Effectively, the structure creates an umbrella for the funds in the corporation.
 Under this umbrella, investors can switch between classes, or funds, without triggering a capital gain or loss.
 A capital transaction only occurs when you redeem from the corporation.
 In addition, distributions to shareholders of the mutual fund corporation will only be a Canadian dividend or a capital gains dividend – both of which receive preferential tax treatment.
 In comparison, a trust can also pay out interest income – which attracts the highest level of tax.